 In Good Academic Standing: Students are deemed to be in good standing unless another notation below is indicated on their record.
 Also, for graduate students, this refers to the Faculty of Graduate Studies progression requirement.
-See the section H.2 (Student Standing) in the Graduate Calendar.
+See H.2 Student Standing in the Graduate Calendar.

 Academic Probation: The minimum academic requirements for a program have not been met following an academic review.
 Students are placed on academic probation for a period of one year, or until the next academic review is conducted, and are eligible to proceed in an academic program.
 Academic probation is normally a permanent notation on a student’s record.